-ISAF Offshore Safety RYA Sea Survival Course Fastnet 2013 Campaign www.sailinglogic.co.uk info@sailinglogic.co.uk +44 (0)23 8033 0999
+www.sailinglogic.co.uk info@sailinglogic.co.uk +44 (0)23 8033 0999

-School Boat of the Year 2005-2012 1st RORC IRC Class 2005, 2010 & 2012 1st in class RORC Caribbean 600, 2012 RORC Yacht of the Year 2009
+RORC Sailing School Yacht of the Year 2005-2013 1st RORC IRC Class 2005, 2010 & 2012 1st RORC Caribbean 600, 2012, 2013 RORC Yacht of the Year 2009

 This Notice of Race (NoR) consists of two main sections.
 Part 1 applies to all RORC organised races and includes rules that affect every race unless modified by Part 2, which details rules that apply to specific races.
 When a rule is modified in Part 2, it takes precedence over the rule in Part 1.

-Races organised in association with the RORC will have their own NoR and details are included in this NoR for information only.
+Specific races which have a separate NoR (see 1.1 Programme) are exempt from this document.
+Races organised in association with the RORC will have their own NoR and details of races that are part of the RORC Season's Points Championship are included in this NoR for information only.